TakSatox/vertex-image-description-metadata/README.md

 # PDF Embedded Images Description

 This code parse every embedded image in each PDF file in a Cloud Storage Bucket using Gemini.
+If the PDF has "total_images" in custom metadata it will skip so when we upload more documents into cloud storage bucket the code won't parse everything again.
+It will parse only the new PDF files.
+If you want to parse again a specific PDF document, just delete the "total_image" from its custom metadata.

 ## Architecture
 ![ ](https://drive.google.com/uc?export=view&id=1drXGO1p3S0vYa8YZ-xoHY9fiV8d0sDDT)